Jo Lustig: Early career

-Jo was born on October 21, 1925 in Brooklyn, New York.
+Lustig was born on October 21, 1925, in Coney Island, New York, the youngest child of five to Yiddish-speaking Jewish immigrants from the Polish-Russian border.
 At the age of 12 he saw Billie Holiday singing in a club and fell in love with music.

+During World War II, Lustig served as a medical orderly in the Asiatic-Pacific Theater.

+He became an apprentice music journalist and press agent, meeting with entertainers such as Gloria Swanson and Mel Brooks.
+His early clients included Nat King Cole, the Birdland jazz club, and The Weavers.

+In 1957, Lustig hired Joyce Glassman as an assistant; Glassman introduced him to her friends in a Greenwich Village bar, Cedar Tavern, the poets Gregory Corso and Allen Ginsberg and her then-boyfriend, an unknown writer named Jack Kerouac.
+After hours of conversation about the world of press agents, Lustig announced that Kerouac would write a play, "I Am a Camera", on the subject.
+When he received the manuscript at his office from Kerouac, he suggested revisions were necessary; the following week, Kerouac's On the Road was reviewed in The New York Times and hailed as a masterpiece.
+Lustig's play was never discussed again.

-He became an apprentice music journalist, meeting up with Gloria Swanson and Mel Brooks.
-Having gone solo, he handled publicity for Miles Davis, Dave Brubeck and others.
-After touring Europe with Nat “King” Cole in 1960, he decided to relocate to London.
+After touring Europe with Nat King Cole in 1960, he decided to relocate to London.

 Anglo-American folk music

 In 1962 American folk singer Julie Felix decided to hitch-hike around Europe.
 In 1964 she finally arrived in Britain.
 Jo Lustig saw her potential and offered to become her agent.
 When Decca signed Julie Felix it was the first time a British label acquired a major folk artist.
-Lustig promoted her to record an album and a single (“Someday soon”) and an appearance on the Eamonn Andrews TV show.
+Lustig promoted her to record an album and a single ("Someday soon") and an appearance on the Eamonn Andrews TV show.
 She was the first British-based folk singer to fill the Albert Hall.
-In 1965 when Nico met Lustig at a party hosted by the co-producer of the Bond films, she said “I want to be a singer”.
-A few weeks later she was on “Ready Steady Go”, singing her first single, thanks to Jo.
+In 1965 when Nico met Lustig at a party hosted by the co-producer of the Bond films, she said "I want to be a singer".
+A few weeks later she was on "Ready Steady Go", singing her first single, thanks to Jo.

 However, she was not successful, and in 1966 joined Andy Warhol at The Factory.